- Financial Aid

 Step 1: Apply for admission to Cal State East Bay

-Step 4: Award letters will be sent early March via email
+Step 4: Award letters will be sent mid-late March via email

 Step 5: Submit any outstanding documents shown on your MyCSUEB To-Do List as soon as possible